netdata/netdata/health/README.md

 chart tracking network interface packet drops, is automatically created on the first packet dropped).

-Netdata also supports alarm **templates**, so that an alarm can be attached to all the charts of the same context (i.e. all network interfaces, or all disks, or all mysql servers, etc.)
+Netdata also supports alarm **templates**, so that an alarm can be attached to all the charts of the same context (i.e. all network interfaces, or all disks, or all mysql servers, etc.).

 Each alarm can execute a single query to the database using statistical algorithms against past data, but alarms can be combined.
 So, if you need 2 queries in the database, you can combine